m-Jawa-d/dark-mode-extension/README.md

 # Duskify

-Duskify is a browser extension designed to enable dark mode and adjust brightness on websites, specifically targeted for API documentation pages that may not support dark mode natively.
+Duskify is a browser extension designed to enable dark mode, specifically targeted for API documentation pages that may not support dark mode natively.

 ## Installation